RyanLJames1997/Python-API-Challenge/README.md

 - Northern Hemisphere: Wind Speed (m/s) vs. Latitude
 - Southern Hemisphere: Wind Speed (m/s) vs. Latitude

-Furthermore, the r-score is calculated for each relationship to display how strong or weak the correlation is between these variables are.
+Furthermore, the r-score is calculated through linear regression for each parameter to display how strong or weak the correlation is.